5 Great Options for Laundry Room Flooring (and 3 Options to Skip)

 If you want your laminate floor to live up to its potential lifespan of 10 to 30 years, consider applying a bead of water-resistant PVA (polyvinyl acetate) glue to the tongue (i.e. flat edge) of planks before interlocking them; it will act as a barrier to moisture.
 Similarly, identify and repair laundry room leaks early, and avoid air-drying dripping garments in a laundry room where this type of flooring is installed.

-Forget These 3 Types of Flooring
+Avoid These 3 Types of Flooring in Laundry Rooms

 While LVT, sheet vinyl, ceramic tile, stone, and laminate all have the makings to be attractive and durable laundry room flooring, there are still some options that fall short.
 Beware of the pitfalls of the following three picks.

-• Carpet, though relatively low in cost ($0.25 to $10 per square foot, according to ImproveNet) and warm and cushy underfoot, is the worst candidate for laundry rooms.
-Its nap readily catches laundry lint and dust as well as absorbs water from appliance leaks, overflows, and detergent or other chemical splashes.
 The longer the pile, the slower the carpet takes to dry and the more likely it is that mold, stains, and musty smells will take root in your carpet.
 You may even find yourself forced to replace it before its 10-year lifespan is up.

-• Hardwood, available for $2 to $20 per square foot, according to ImproveNet, is certainly worthwhile in other interiors where it can be expected to last 20 years or longer.
+Available for $3 to $14 per square foot, according to Home Advisor, hardwood is certainly worthwhile in other interiors where it can be expected to last 20 years or longer.
 But its natural warmth, radiance, and durability are all diminished in the laundry room.
-Moisture can warp and/or rot it, while high foot traffic, replacement of appliances, and spills can lead to splinters, gouges, or stains.
-You can certainly patch gouges with wood filler and seal the hardwood to improve its moisture resistance, but these tasks have to be repeated on a regular basis, which may not be worthwhile in a non-public space like the laundry room.
+Moisture can warp and/or rot it, while high foot traffic, replacement of appliances, and spills can lead to splinters, gouges, or stains

-• Bamboo flooring, made from bamboo poles or stems, can be two to three times harder than certain hardwoods like pine and offer similar lifespan (20 years and up) for the lower price of $2 to $10 per square foot, according to ImproveNet.
 Still, the sustainable flooring material can be prone to scratches or dents from pets, foot traffic, or appliances; if your planks have been tinted brown through a carbonization process, they may have been made even softer and more vulnerable to such impacts.
 In addition, high humidity, spills, leaks, or minor flooding can cause the floor to swell, warp, or rot, while overly dry conditions can shrink and crack the floor.